 This is quickly made in a food processor.
-It makes more than what is required for this recipe but it will keep refrigerated for several weeks, or spoon into small sterilized jars, top with lids and give away to friends.
+If it makes more than what is required for a recipe, it will keep refrigerated for several weeks, or spoon into small sterilized jars, top with lids and give away to friends.

 200g (about 7 ounces) unsalted butter, cut into large cubes

 200g (about 7 ounces) caster sugar

 120ml (4 fluid ounces) fresh lemon juice

 6 medium (size 6) free-range eggs, beaten and strained through a coarse sieve